luisjnr/luisjnr/README.md

 I like challenges, I like learning, and I like seeing an idea turn into something real.

 I'm the kind of person who would rather figure out how something works than simply accept that it does.
-That's one of the things that keeps me interested in technology: there's always something new to understand, build and improve.
+That's one of the things that keeps me interested in technology, there's always something new to understand, build and improve.

-My goal is to become a backend developer and eventually build products and businesses of my own — creating technology that makes things simpler, smarter and more efficient.
+My goal is to become a backend developer and eventually build products and businesses of my own, creating technology that makes things simpler, smarter and more efficient.

 <p align="right">
   <img src="./luffy.gif" width="120" alt="Luffy">